rust-lang/rust/text/0000-integer-overflow.md

 semantic distinction, though.

-The result of an error condition depends upon the state of overflow checking, which can be either *enabled* or *optional* (this RFC does not describe a way to disable overflow checking completely).
+The result of an error condition depends upon the state of overflow checking, which can be either *enabled* or *default* (this RFC does not describe a way to disable overflow checking completely).
 If overflow checking is *enabled*, then an error condition always results in a panic.
 For efficiency reasons, this panic may be delayed over some number of pure operations, as described below.

-If overflow checking is *optional*, then an error condition may result in a panic, but the erroneous operation may also simply produce a value.
-The permitted results for each error condition are specified below.
-When checking is optional, panics are not required to be consistent across executions.
-This means that, for example, the compiler could insert code which results in an overflow only if the value that was produced is actually consumed (which may occur on only one arm of a branch).
+If overflow checking is *default*, that means that erroneous operations will produce a value as specified below.
+Note though that code which encounters an error condition is still considered buggy.
+In particular, Rust source code (in particular library code) cannot rely on wrapping semantics, and should always be written with the assumption that overflow checking *may* be enabled.
+This is because overflow checking may be enabled by a downstream consumer of the library.

-In the future, we may add some way to explicit *disable* overflow checking (probably in a scoped fashion).
-In that case, the result of each error condition would simply be the same as the optional state when no panic occurs.
+In the future, we could add some way to explicitly *disable* overflow checking in a scoped fashion.
+In that case, the result of each error condition would simply be the same as the optional state when no panic occurs, and this would requests for override checking specified elsewhere.
+However, no mechanism for disabling overflow checks is provided by this RFC: instead, it is recommended that authors use the wrapped primitives.

 The error conditions that can arise, and their defined results, are as follows.
-In all cases, the defined results are the same as the defined results today.
+The intention is that the defined results are the same as the defined results today.
 The only change is that now a panic may result.

-- The operations `+`, `-`, `*`, `/`, and `%` can underflow and overflow.
-If no panic occurs,
+- The operations `+`, `-`, `*`, `/`, `%` can underflow and
-  the result of such an operation is defined to be the same as wrapping.
+  overflow.
+Shift operations (`<<`, `>>`) can shift a value of width `N` by more than `N` bits.
+In these cases, the result is the same as the pre-existing, wrapping semantics.
 - When truncating, the casting operation `as` can overflow if the truncated bits contain non-zero values.
 If no panic occurs, the result of such an operation is defined to be the same as wrapping.
-- Shift operations (`<<`, `>>`) can shift a value of width `N` by more than `N` bits.
-If no panic occurs, the result of such an operation is an *undefined value* (note that this is not the same as *undefined behavior* in C).
-  - The reason that there is no defined result here is because different CPUs have different behavior, and we wish to be able to translate shifting operations directly to the corresponding machine instructions.

 ## Enabling overflow checking